 How long will I have to wait?

-Most requests will be supplied within a week, but some items may take much longer, because they may be difficult to locate, or they may be in high demand.
+Most requests will be supplied within 10 days, but some items may take much longer, because they may be difficult to locate, or they may be in high demand.
 If an item is only available from overseas, it will be subject to approval by your Faculty Librarian, and may take longer than usual to be sent.